vAMSYS-LTD/documentation/orwell/announcements/page.md

       - **Must Read**: If enabled, pilots must acknowledge the NOTAM before booking and flying.
       - **Tag**: Informational tag to help organize your NOTAMs.
       - **URL**: Redirects pilots to a specified page.
-      - **Start Showing**: The date and time when the NOTAM should start showing.
+      - **Start Showing**: The date and time when the NOTAM should start showing. *Remember, all times are in Zulu/GMT*
       - **Stop Showing**: The date and time when the NOTAM should stop showing.
 If left empty, it will be treated as a permanent NOTAM.
 3. **Editing a NOTAM**:
    - Click on the "Edit" button next to the NOTAM you want to modify.